 Dr. Berch Berberoglu is Foundation Professor of Sociology, Director of Graduate Studies and Chair of the Department of Sociology at the University of Nevada, Reno.
 He received his Ph.D. from the University of Oregon in 1977.
 He has been teaching and conducting research at the University of Nevada, Reno for the past 38 years.

 Dr. Berberoglu has written and edited 30 books and many articles.
 His most recent books include Labor and Capital in the Age of Globalization (2002), The Globalization of Capital and the Nation-State (2003), Nationalism and Ethnic Conflict: Class, State, and Nation in the Age of Globalization (2004), Globalization and Change: The Transformation of Global Capitalism (2005), The State and Revolution in the Twentieth Century: Major Social Transformations of our Time (2007), Class and Class Conflict in the Age of Globalization (2009), Globalization in the 21st Century: Labor, Capital, and the State on a World Scale (2010), Beyond the Global Capitalist Crisis: The World Economy in Transition (2012), and Political Sociology in a Global Era: An Introduction to the State and Society (2013).

 His areas of specialization include globalization, international political economy, development, class structure, political sociology, nationalism and ethno-national conflict, class/race/gender, and comparative-historical sociology.
-His latest book The Global Capitalist Crisis and Its Aftermath will be published by Ashgate in 2014.
-He is currently working on a new book titled America Beyond Empire: The Promise and the Vision for a New America in the 21st Century, which will be published by Paradigm in 2014.
+His latest book The Global Capitalist Crisis and Its Aftermath was published by Ashgate in 2014.
+He is currently working on a new book titled America After Empire: The Promise and the Vision for a New America in the 21st Century, which will be published by Routledge in 2016.